-(RADIO.COM Sports) 49ers receiver Deebo Samuel is back, and no matter who's under center in San Francisco, he's someone whose dynamic style and central role in the offense makes him a must-have in fantasy football.
+Deebo Samuel is back, and no matter who is under center in San Francisco, the second-year wideout is someone whose dynamic play style and central role in the offense makes him a must-have in fantasy football.

-In short, I'm telling you to pick up Samuel in your fantasy leagues if he's available.
-The problem is that he's available in 44% of Yahoo leagues and 39% of ESPN leagues, and for the purposes of this weekly column, a player needs to be available in at least half of leagues in order to be included.
-So while Samuel, Cole Beasley and some other solid names won't appear below, this doesn't mean you shouldn't snatch them up if they're available.
+In short, I'm telling you to pick up Deebo Samuel in your fantasy leagues if he's available.
+The problem is that he's available in 44 percent of Yahoo leagues and 39 percent of ESPN leagues, and for the purposes of this weekly column, a player needs to be available in at least half of leagues in order to be included.
+So, while Samuel, Cole Beasley and some other solid names won't appear below, this doesn't mean you shouldn't snatch them up if they're available.
 In fact, consider yourself lucky if they are available.

-But as usual, the five names below are all owned in fewer than 50% of fantasy leagues and can play a big role on your rosters going forward.
+But, as usual, the five names below are all owned in fewer than 50 percent of fantasy leagues and can play a big role on your rosters going forward.

 All stats retrieved from Pro Football Reference and Fantasy Pros.